brugnara/fl-ng-coffee/README.md

 # Prerequisites

+ - apt-get install build-dependencies # for compiling node and socket.io
- - nodejs
+ - nodejs # at least 0.8
+ - npm install -g grunt bower

 # How

 ```
 $ npm install && bower install
-$ bower serve
+$ grunt serve
 ```

 # How it works

 Angular will prepare routing table, setting for the `#/register` destination url, a specific view and a controller.
-The register.html view, is a form with form validation.
+The register.html view, is a form with html5 fields validation.
 All parameters are connected to the model with the two-way data binding implemented by AngularJS.
 Changing a value in the form, will apply the value to the model, and vice-versa.
 Every field is checked with a specific pattern and will lock the submit until every pattern will be satisfied.
+You will see that with the first field, **server**, you can choose the destination server.
+The first choise is "FreeLuna" and with this, the application will send data through the JSONP.
+Selecting "NodeJS", the application will use socket.io to send data and will receive an async message when server will terminate the request to the FreeLuna server.
+I didn't implemented a server side data check because it's already implemented in the REST server.

 # No CORS?
 No problems...